kjosib/glowing-chainsaw/src/cubicle/core_grammar.md

 principally to avoid sending myself insane, it mostly tries to work in a single pass.

 # Definitions
 This is the part where regular common sub-expressions are defined.
-For now, I have only one.
+For now, I have only two.
 ```
 name    \l\w*
+sign    [-+]?
 ```

 # Conditions